maranga999/privacy-act-1.2/README.md

 * Always adhear to the law and only collect personal information in this circumstance.

+* Pay particular attention and care with information pertaining to minors.

+-[x] Are unfair

 * Do not unreasonably intrude upon an individual.

--[x] Are unfair

-*
+* Pay particular care to personal affairs of an individual.